OwenJohnsons/OwenJohnsons/README.md

 - 👽 I’m currently a PhD researcher in Physics and Astrophysics at University of Dublin in Ireland.
 - 🪐 My research interests are in the extremes of our universe.
 Using astronomical transients to help solve open questions about the cosmos.
 I also have a great interest in space science technology and space mission design.
-- 🌱 I’m currently learning C++, C and Space Mission Design
+- 🌱 I’m currently learning C++, CUDA and Space Mission Design
 - 📫 The best way of reaching me is through email: ojohnson@tcd.ie or owenjohnson@berkeley.edu
 - 😄 Pronouns: [He/Him/His]
 - ✨ BSc (Hons.)
 Graduate of University College Dublin in Physics with Astronomy and Space Science (Class of 22')